 The numerous mainstream media articles on the NBN (and particularly the comments sections) are invariably littered with statements like “Wireless is the future”, “Everyone knows fixed lines are dead”, “fibre optics are being made obsolete” etc etc.

 And no-one more than I would love that to be true.
 I’m sure we all would.
 The thought that we could obtain superfast data speeds without the need for wires is a tantalising concept.
-Unfortunately, it’s just not possible.
+Unfortunately, it’s just not possible for the majority of users in urban areas.
 That’s not to say wireless networks won’t continue to improve.
 Of course they will.
-But they will never approach the current or future speeds available via fibre-optic cables.
+But they will never approach the current or future speeds possible via fibre-optic cables.
+Wireless towers/base stations themselves are connected to the broader internet via fibre-optic cables.

 Statistics from the ABS reinforce the fact that fixed line networks continue to do the “heavy lifting”, with no shift towards mobile networks.